 Dr. Johnston earned his Bachelor of Arts in economics from Williams College, a Master in Business Administration in organizational behavior from Harvard University, and an Master of Arts and Ph.D. in social psychology from the University of Michigan.

 Ede Lazar, PhD

-Ede Lazar, PhD, is an Associate Professor at University Sapientia, Romania.
-He received his Master of Economics degree at Corvinus University of Budapest and holds a PhD in Marketing from the Szent-István University, Hungary.
-Prior to joining the academic sphere he gained experience at the Hungarian Central Statistical Office and TNS Hungary market research company.
+Dr. Ede Lazar is an associate professor at the University Sapientia, Romania.
+Prior to joining academia, he worked at the Hungarian Central Statistical Office and TNS Hungary market research company.
 Dr. Lazar’s research focuses on econometric modeling of demand and price optimization.

 Matthew R. Levy, PhD

-Matthew R. Levy is an Assistant Professor (Lecturer in Economics) at the London School of Economics and Political Science.
-He earned a PhD in Economics at the University of California, Berkeley, in 2009, with a focus on behavioral economics and public finance.
-He also holds a SB in Economics from MIT.
+Dr. Matthew R. Levy is an assistant professor at the London School of Economics (LSE) and Political Science.
 Prior to joining LSE, he was a Robert Wood Johnson Scholar in Health Policy Research at Harvard University.
 His research focuses on consumer mistakes and procrastination on decisions regarding their long-term health and finances, including laboratory and field experiments on retirement saving, exercise, and smoking.